 Secrets Management Overview

-- Directly Setting Secrets in Helm Charts: Suitable for development environments where convenience is prioritized.
+We support two primary methods for managing secrets in our platform:- Directly Setting Secrets in Helm Charts: Suitable for development environments where convenience is prioritized.

 - Using External Secrets Managers: Recommended for production environments to meet security best practices.